arun-kr-reddy/notes/computer_architecture.md

 for multi-cycle machines make each operation take the same amount of time, slowest instruction latency determines all other instructions' latency but worst-case can be very high for memory operations
 ![](./media/computer_architecture/precise_exceptions_pipelining.png)

-### reorder buffer
+## reorder buffer
-- idea is to complete instruction execution out-of-order but reorder them before making results visible to architectural state (rollback on mispredictions), useful for multi-cycle precise exceptions
+- idea is to complete instruction execution out-of-order but reorder them before making results visible to architectural state (rollback on mis-predictions), useful for multi-cycle precise exceptions
 ![](./media/computer_architecture/reorder_buffer.png)
 - **reorder buffer (ROB):** hardware structure that keeps information about all instructions that are decoded but not yet retired, working cycle is:
   - when instruction is decoded, it reserves the next-sequential entry in the ROB